Franz Xaver Gerl

 Franz Xaver Gerl (30 November 1764 – 9 March 1827) was a bass singer and composer of the classical era.
 He sang the role of Sarastro in the premiere of Mozart's opera The Magic Flute.

 Life

 Gerl was born on 30 November 1764 in Andorf (then Bavaria, since 1780 part of Austria).
 He sang as a chorister as a child in Salzburg; the New Grove asserts that he was probably the pupil of Leopold Mozart.
 He attended the University of Salzburg, studying logic and physics.
 His career as a bass began in 1785 with the theatrical company of Ludwig Schmidt.

-He evidently had an impressively low vocal range; Branscombe (1991) observes that the very low notes that Mozart included in the part of Sarastro have been "the despair of many a bass singer since."
+He evidently had an impressively low vocal range; Peter Branscombe observes that the very low notes that Mozart included in the part of Sarastro have been "the despair of many a bass singer since".